rubasov/dotfiles/README.md

 to that.
 At least they tend to function with minimal editing at my workplaces.

-The typical environment I use these files:
+The typical environment I use these files in:

 * Debian/sid
 * bash 4.2